use std::cell::RefCell;

 }

-// Macro used in a type
+// Macros can be used in a type alias.

-// Define a tuple type
+// Define a tuple type:

 type T2 = Tuple!(i32, i32);